-Abundant Bicycle Paths
+Abundant PEI Cycling Paths

-Confederation Trail: Saint Peters Bay to Morell
+Cycling Confederation Trail: Saint Peters Bay to Morell

-Many locals claimed this was the most scenic portion of the Confederation Trail was from Saint Peters Bay to Morell.
+Many locals claimed the most scenic portion of the Confederation Trail was from Saint Peters Bay to Morell.
 And it did not disappoint!
 We even had plenty of room to park our 26-foot motorhome at the visitor center in Saint Peters Bay – always a win when we don’t have to search for parking.

 We peddled past farm land, along St. Peters Bay and over bridges until ending at a food truck famous for their PEI French fries piled up “Newfoundland style” with all sorts of toppings.
 But, we opted for an even better treat during our quick break – a chat with fellow travelers!
 We loved getting to know a cute family from New England and happily answered all their questions about RV life.

-Gulf Shore Way
+Cycling the Gulf Shore Way

 There is a paved multi-use trail called Gulf Shore Way that goes through the majority of Prince Edward Island National Park.
 Although, this one wasn’t quite as flat as the Confederation Trail, it still made for a fun break from exploring by car.

-Robinson’s Island Trail System
+Cycling Robinson’s Island Trail System

 However, the highlight of our trip was seeing a fox on the way back to the RV!
 Apparently, they are really common in that area.
 But we are always excited for wildlife sightings – especially when we happen to have the GoPro on!